FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

-# Spat Revolution files and folders
+# SPAT Revolution files and folders

-## Spat Revolution files
+## SPAT Revolution files

-Spat uses 3 different file types:
+SPAT uses 3 different file types:

 * .json
 * .ioconfig
 * .reverbPresets

-*.json* are the main files of Spat Revolution: sessions are saved in this file type.
+*.json* are the main files of SPAT Revolution: sessions are saved in this file type.

-To save a session, click on the "Save session" button on the Setup page, or use the shortcut <code>Ctrl + S</code> on Windows, or <code>Cmd + S</code> on Mac, on any page of Spat Revolution.
+To save a session, click on the "Save session" button on the Setup page, or use the shortcut <code>Ctrl + S</code> on Windows, or <code>Cmd + S</code> on Mac, on any page of SPAT Revolution.

 User created custom speaker arrangement(s) can be exported or imported as *.ioconfig* files in the edit speaker config window.

 Reverb preset can be stored and exported as *.reverbPresets.* They can later be imported back into a session.